ezad99/SEC-Web-Scrapper/README.md

 ` formType:("10-K", "10-KT", "10KSB", "10KSB40", "10-K405") `

 - The brackets tell the Query API to include a filing in the response if the form type is either 10-K, or 10-KT, or 10KSB, and so on.

+-The response of the Query API package in Python represents a dictionary (short: dict) with two keys: total and filings.

+- The value of total is a dict itself and tells us, among other things, how many filings in total match our search query.
+The value of filings is a list of dicts, where each dict represents all meta data of a matching filing.

+- We use the json Python package to pretty-print the first filing to the console to explore the structure of a filing dict.